Configuring an Azure Container for Loading Data¶

 integration_nameis the name of the integration you created in Step 1: Create a Cloud Storage Integration in Snowflake.

-Also note the value in the AZURE_MULTI_TENANT_APP_NAME column.
-This is the name of the Snowflake client application created for your account.
-Later in these instructions, you will need to grant this application the permissions necessary to obtain an access token on your allowed storage locations.
+Name of the Snowflake client application created for your account.
+In a later step in this section, you will need to grant this application the permissions necessary to obtain an access token on your allowed storage locations.

 Log into the Microsoft Azure portal.

 Navigate to Azure Services » Storage Accounts.
 Click on the name of the storage account you are granting the Snowflake service principal access to.

 Click Access Control (IAM) » Add role assignment.

 Select the desired role to grant to the Snowflake service principal:

 Storage Blob Data Readergrants read access only.
 This allows loading data from files staged in the storage account.

 Storage Blob Data Contributorgrants read and write access.
 This allows loading data from or unloading data to files staged in the storage account.

 Search for the Snowflake service principal.
 This is the identity in the AZURE_MULTI_TENANT_APP_NAME property in the DESC STORAGE INTEGRATION output (in Step 1).
 Search for the string before the underscore in the AZURE_MULTI_TENANT_APP_NAME property.